JuliaManifolds/Manifolds.jl/docs/src/tutorials/working-in-charts.md

 For a geodesic that crosses a chart boundary, the returned `StitchedChartSolution` still evaluates to embedding-space points and tangent vectors.
-When supplying or interpreting raw coordinates to the logarithmic or adjoint routines, use the induced basis of the initial chart at $p$ or of the final chart at $q$, as specified by the corresponding function.
+When supplying or interpreting raw coordinates to the logarithmic or adjoint routines, use the induced basis of the respective chart as specified by the corresponding function.

 ```@raw html
 <details>